 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-You are likely wondering how much you should expect to spend on your move.
-In Mason City, the usual hourly cost for movers is:
+You are likely wondering how much you should expect to spend when you move.
+In Mason City, the typical hourly cost for movers is:

 A few signs that you shouldn't use a specific mover include:

-To ensure you get the dates you want for pickup and delivery, you should book moving services as early in advance as the company allows, often four to six weeks before your moving day.
+To ensure you get your desired pickup and delivery times, you should book moving services as early in advance as possible, ideally four to six weeks before your moving day.

 Mason City's cost of living index is 90.0.
 This figure considers mortgage or rent payments, food, childcare, transportation, and other essential expenses.
 (100.0 is the national average.)